Peter Gallagher: Early life

 Gallagher was born in New York City.
 His mother, Mary Ann (née O'Shea), was a bacteriologist, and his father, Thomas Francis Gallagher, Jr., was an advertising executive.
 Gallagher is the youngest of their three children.
 He is of Irish Catholic background and was raised in Armonk, New York.
 Gallagher graduated from Tufts University, where he was active in theater, appearing in such shows as Stephen Sondheim's Company and singing with the all-male a cappella group the Beelzebubs.
-He studied acting at the William Esper Studio.
+He studied acting at the William Esper Studio and with Mira Rostova.